 Constitution Day is held annually on Dec 10 to commemorate Thailand’s transition from an absolute monarchy to a constitutional monarchy in 1932.

-This year, as Constitution Day falls on a Monday, so many people will be off from work while government offices and some businesses will be closed to the public.
+This year, as Constitution Day falls on a Tuesday, so government offices and some businesses will be closed to the public.

 However, since 1932, Thailand has had 21 Constitutions brought into effect – an average of one roughly every four years.

-Many of the redrafted versions of the nation charter – from which the authority to implement all other laws is based, have been adopted following military coups, including the current administration, which introduced its version on April 6 last year.
+Many of the redrafted versions of the nation charter – from which the authority to implement all other laws is based – have been adopted following military coups, including the current administration, which introduced its version on April 6, 2017.
 (See current Constitution here.)

 All main bank branches will be closed, except branches in shopping centres, which will remain open as normal.